The Exterminator: Plot

 Detective James Dalton begins investigating the attacks, while the press dub Eastland the "Exterminator".
 Meanwhile, Eastland kills the ring leader of a child prostitution ring, as well as a state senator from New Jersey who sexually abuses children.
 He also kills three more members of the Ghetto Ghouls (one of which being the gang member he interrogated earlier), after witnessing them rob an elderly woman.
 Meanwhile, the CIA has heard of the Exterminator and reaches an odd conclusion.
-Based on the current administration's promise to cut down crime rates, they believe the Exterminator is either an opposition party's stunt, or a foreign power's ruse to humiliate the current administration by exposing their inability to handle the city's crime problem.
+Based on the current administration's promise to cut down crime rates, they believe the Exterminator is either an opposition party's stunt, or a foreign power's ruse to humiliate the current administration; by exposing their inability to handle the city's crime problem.

 They monitor Dalton's investigation of the Exterminator.
 Dalton, working from a bootprint found at Pontivini's home, discovers the Exterminator wears hunting boots manufactured by a mail order firm in Maine.
 Asking them for a list of clients in New York, and following the hunch that the Exterminator may be a Vietnam War veteran; since he killed the Ghetto Ghouls with an M16 rifle, Dalton has narrowed his suspects accordingly.
-Eastland visits Jefferson in the hospital, and because he will never be able to walk again, Jefferson asks Eastland to kill him.
+Eastland visits Jefferson in the hospital, and because he will never be able to walk again, Jefferson asks Eastland to end his life.

 Eastland does, but coincidentally, Dalton is visiting the hospital at the same time.
 When he learns about Jefferson's death, Dalton surmises that one of Jefferson's friends was the Exterminator, and learns that one of his suspects, Eastland, was Jefferson's closest friend.
 Eastland is aware that Dalton is staking out his apartment, so he arranges a private meeting with him, where he hopes to explain why he became a vigilante.
 However, the CIA are aware of the rendezvous after bugging Eastland's phone.
 They ambush him at his meeting with Dalton, which results in Dalton being killed while helping Eastland escape.

 Cast

-Samuel L. Jackson appears in an uncredited role as a movie extra.
+TV anchors Roger Grimsby and Judy Licht and musician Stan Getz appear as themselves.
+Samuel L. Jackson makes an uncredited appearance as an extra.